 These steps can be repeated as many times as necessary to cover a wall or complete a mural design.

 After the final stencil is removed, the registration marks can be erased.

 Once finished, the tape can be removed from the stencils.
 If you wish to use the stencils again, learn all about how to clean and store them.

 13. (Optional) Touch Ups

 There’s nothing to be embarrassed about–we all make mistakes!
-If there is paint bleed, paint drops, misplaced smudges, etc., use a small paintbrush and respective paint colors to fix any wonky edges or rogue splotches.
-Having some of the original wall color is handy, too, if there are any mistakes outside of the stencil design.
+If there's paint bleed, paint drops, misplaced smudges, etc., use a small paintbrush and respective paint colors to fix any wonky edges or rogue splotches.
+Having some of the original wall color is handy if there are any mistakes outside of the stencil design.